Topological surface states hybridized with bulk states of Bi-doped PbSb2Te4 revealed in quasiparticle interference

 To reproduce the PbSb$_2$Te$_4$ surface DOS that resulted from hybridization with the BCB, as observed in Fig. \ref{fig3}(d), the vertices were largely discarded from the concave hexagram of the Dirac cone in Fig. \ref{fig4}(a).
 The corresponding QPI pattern in the lower panel of Fig. \ref{fig4}(b) shows a scattering pattern in the $\overline{\Gamma} \, \overline{M}$ directions, similar to the pattern in Fig. \ref{fig3}(d).
 Thus, the formation of QPI patterns on the Bi-doped PbSb$_2$Te$_4$ surface at energies near the bottom of the BCB is achieved by scattering between one segment of the Dirac cone centered at the $\overline{\Gamma} \, \overline{K}$ direction and its next-nearest-neighbors, as denoted by arrows in Fig. \ref{fig4}(b).
 We created another surface DOS that retains the warping feature by limiting truncation around the vertices of the concave hexagram.
 The corresponding QPI pattern exhibits a feature centering in the $\overline{\Gamma} \, \overline{M}$ directions but elongating to the $\overline{\Gamma} \, \overline{K}$ directions [lower panel of Fig. \ref{fig4}(c)].
 Such a QPI pattern is similar to those observed for Bi$_2$Te$_3$ \cite{Okada2011, Stolyarov2021} and Bi$_2$Te$_2$Se \cite{Nurmamat2013}.
 In these cases, scattering predominantly occurs between $k$-point pairs [$k_1$, $k_1'$], [$k_1$, $k_2'$] and [$k_2$, $k_1'$] shown in Fig. \ref{fig4}(c).
-These results of our QPI analyses underscore that the shape of the QPI pattern is dependent on the angular range relative to the $\overline{\Gamma} \, \overline{M}$ direction over which the dominant scattering wave vectors can arise.
-This range is related to the surface state segmentation induced by bulk bands.
-In addition, the shape of Dirac cone changes with energy, the degree of the warping effect, and the interaction with bulk states.
-Therefore, the dominant scattering wave vector differs among TIs and can even change by energy in the same material.
+These results of our QPI analyses underscore that the shape of the QPI pattern is dependent on the surface state segmentation induced by bulk bands.
+Therefore, the dominant scattering wave vector differs among TIs.
+Considering the dominant scattering process on the Bi-doped PbSb$_2$Te$_4$ surface, the QPI dispersion displayed in Fig. \ref{fig2}(i) can covert to the surface band dispersion using the relation $q$ = $\sqrt{3}k_{\overline{\Gamma} \, \overline{K}}$.
+The resulting surface band can be characterized as having an almost linear dispersion with a group velocity of 2.2 eV\AA {} at the DP (see SM \cite{Suppl}), whereas the shape for PbBi$_2$Te$_4$ appears to be non-linear with a velocity of 1.0 eV\AA {} \cite{Kuroda2012, Souma2012}.